May Night Sky Astronomy (2023)

 Hercules is home to the great globular cluster M13 and M92

 Surfboard Galaxy (M108) is a barred spiral galaxy in Ursa Major.
 Even though it appears almost edge-on, M108 is a popular target among amateur astronomers and astrophotographers because details of its structure can be seen even in amateur telescopes.
-3-inch telescopes will only reveal an elongated streak of light with a brighter core, while 8-inch instruments will hint at the galaxy's dusty regions and bright and faint patches.
+3-inch telescopes will only reveal an elongated streak of light with a brighter core, while 8-inch instruments hint at the galaxy's dusty regions and bright and faint patches.

 The Owl Nebula (M97) and Surfboard Galaxy (M108) in Ursa Major